 CamelCase is a naming convention often used by software programmers.
 Words in the name all start with a capital letter, thus making the capital letters stand out like the humps on a camel.
 It’s not mandatory, but it is popular with professional programmers because it makes the words in a variable name easier to read at a glance and understand.
 Look at the example below and ask yourself which of the names is easier to read quickly:

-Once you really get going with Cp interactivity it’s quite likely you’ll be creating dozens, scores, or even hundreds of variables in a single CPTX project file.
-(My personal record is just under 350 variables in a single module.)
-So it’s wise to give some careful thought to how you might structure your variable names so that they will still make sense several years from now when you (or someone else) might need to come back and edit or update your course.
-It’s wise to avoid names that will only make sense to you and nobody else.
+Once you really get going building interactive e-learning projects it’s quite likely you’ll be creating dozens, scores, or even hundreds of variables in a single CPTX project file.
+My personal record is just under 350 variables in a single module and it was functioning perfectly well.
+The problem with having so many variables is that you may forget what they are for.
+So, it’s wise to give some careful thought to how you might structure your variable names so that they are easy to locate in lists and will still make sense several years from now when you (or someone else) might need to come back and edit or update your course.
+So, avoid names that will only make sense to you and nobody else.

 Another suggestion you might follow is to use a prefix on your names that tells you what overall part of the interaction each variable belongs to.
 For example, if you have a number of variables that are all used in the course navigation, you might begin all of their names with the word Nav_ as follows: